Universal structures in $\mathbb C$-linear enumerative invariant theories: Background on vertex algebras and Lie algebras

-\begin{rem} The fact that \eq{wc2eq17} is an isomorphism depends on the assumptions that $R$ is a $\Q$-algebra, and that we are working with an abelian or exact category $\A$ rather than a triangulated category $\T$, and on another assumption we have suppressed that holds in all the cases we will discuss, which imply that the $[*/\bG_m]$-fibration $\Pi^\pl:\M\ra\M^\pl$ is `rationally trivial' in the sense of~\cite{Joyc12}.
+\begin{rem} \quad \begin{enumerate}\itemsep=0pt \item[(a)] The fact that \eq{wc2eq17} is an isomorphism depends on the assumptions that $R$ is a $\Q$-algebra, that we are working with an abelian or exact category $\A$ rather than a triangulated category $\T$, and on another assumption we have suppressed that holds in all the cases we will discuss, which imply that the $[*/\bG_m]$-fibration $\Pi^\pl\colon \M\ra\M^\pl$ is `rationally trivial' in the sense of~\cite{Joyc12}.

-In the more general cases discussed in \cite{Joyc12} --- in particular, if either $R$ is not a $\Q$-algebra, or we work with triangulated categories $\T$ such as $D^b\coh(X)$ --- then equation \eq{wc2eq17} need not be an isomorphism, although under mild conditions it is an isomorphism when $n=0$, which is what matters in this paper.
+In the more general cases discussed in \cite{Joyc12}~-- in particular, if either $R$ is not a $\Q$-algebra, or we work with triangulated categories $\T$ such as $D^b\coh(X)$ -- then equation \eq{wc2eq17} need not be an isomorphism, although under mild conditions it is an isomorphism when $n=0$, which is what matters in this paper.

-Proving a conjecture in \cite{Joyc12}, Upmeier \cite{Upme} gives a direct construction of the graded Lie bracket $[\,,\,]$ on $\check H_*(\M^\pl)$, using a new notion of characteristic class of perfect complexes over $[*/\bG_m]$-fibrations $\Pi:S\ra T$ of stacks $S,T$, called the {\it projective Euler class}, such that \eq{wc2eq17} is a morphism of graded Lie algebras in every case, whether or not \eq{wc2eq17} is an isomorphism. \end{rem}
+Proving a conjecture in \cite{Joyc12}, Upmeier \cite{Upme} gives a direct construction of the graded Lie bracket $[\,,\,]$ on $\check H_*\big(\M^\pl\big)$, using a new notion of characteristic class of perfect complexes over $[*/\bG_m]$-fibrations $\Pi\colon S\ra T$ of stacks $S$, $T$, called the {\it projective Euler class}, such that \eq{wc2eq17} is a morphism of graded Lie algebras in every case, whether or not \eq{wc2eq17} is an isomorphism.